khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/motion.md

 #### Page auto-scroll

 To keep an active element visible, a page auto-scroll transition can be used.
-An example of this includes clicking an issue board card that is out of then screen.
+An example of this includes clicking an issue board card that is out of the screen.

 Todo: Add auto-scroll example (issue board cards)